LassoSoft/LassoGuide/source/server/datasource-setup.rst

 #.
 Enter the System DSN name of the ODBC connection in the "Host" field.
 #.
 Enter the TCP port of the ODBC connection in the "Port" field.
 #.
 Select "Yes" from the :guilabel:`Enabled` drop-down to enable the host.
 #.
-Enter a username for the host in the "Username" field.
-Lasso will connect to
+Enter a username for the host in the "Username" field and a password for the
-   the data source and all databases therein using this username by default.
-#.
-Enter a password for the host in the "Password" field.
-Lasso will connect to
-   the data source and all databases therein using this password by default.
+   host in the "Password" field.
+Lasso will connect to the data source and all databases therein using this username and password by default.
 #.
 Click the :guilabel:`Add host` button.
 #.
 Once the host is added, the new host appears in the "Hosts" listing below.